duao42/AutoCORDSv2/README.md

   --bgfile BGFILE [BGFILE ...]
                         Path of background fasta file(one or multiple files separated by spaces) for the Primer or crRNA specificity screening.

+# Demo

+## Required files

+AutoCORDSv2 code

+"12L_MSA.fasta" in the Demo folder

+background file that download from "https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/003/025/GCF_000003025.6_Sscrofa11.1/GCF_000003025.6_Sscrofa11.1_genomic.fna.gz" and unzip

+## Run

+Make sure all required files are in the same folder and required dependencies are installed.

+Go into that folder and run the following command:

+python3 -i 12L_MSA.fasta -t MSA_fasta -cl 20 -pl 30,35 -cct 0.985 -pct 0.985 -pst 0.3 -n 20 --bgfile bg_file.fna

+The output can then be seen in the 12L_MSA folder in about 3h.

+# Version

+1.0.0

 # Citations